Kos Island - Dodecanese - Aegean Sea - Greece

 The island of Kos offers the discerning tourist a mix of beautiful beaches and modern hotel complexes and ancient Greek culture.
-Hippocrates, the father of medicine, was born and also taught in Kos town by the famous Plane tree which still stands today.
+Hippocrates, the father of medicine, was born and also taught in Kos town next to the famous Plane tree which still stands today.

 Few would disagree that Kos Island, the third largest of the Dodecanese islands lying between Nisyros and Kalymnos ίn the south eastern Aegean Sea, is a charming place.
-It is close to the coasts of Asia Minor and perfect area for holidays.
-Kos offers the traveller culture, decadence, sun, sea and relaxation.
-Upon arrival at the port, the rows of palm trees, the fort and the wonderful neoclassical and colonial style buildings bring to mind the feeling of an exotic destination.
+It is close to the coasts of Asia Minor and the perfect area for holidays.
+Kos offers the traveler culture, decadence, sun, sea and relaxation.
+Upon arrival at the port, the rows of palm trees, the fort and the wonderful neoclassical and colonial-style buildings bring to mind the feeling of an exotic destination.
 It is the greenest and most fertile island of the group and the second most visited and popular island after cosmopolitan Rhodes.
-At first sight, Kos may be a bit disappointing with, its many bars and huge hotel complexes lining the coast.
-However, as you tour the town and the island, with its archaeological sites, picturesque villages, excellent beaches and general sense of ample space, you find that you starting to fall in love with a beautiful place that has quiet nooks to explore and appealing mountains to climb.
+At first sight, you may feel a bit disappointed with Kos, seeing its many bars and huge hotel complexes lining the coast.
+However, as you tour the town and the island, with its archaeological sites, picturesque villages, excellent beaches and a general sense of ample space, you find that you starting to fall in love with a beautiful place that has quiet nooks and crannies to explore and appealing mountains to climb.
 The ubiquitous presence of bicycles all adds to the charm of Kos Island.

 The Father of Medicine